Proofreading Services

 What is proofreading?

-At TypeRight, we only proofread documents that have already been professionally edited.
+Typically, proofreading is only possible for documents that have already been professionally edited.
 Why is that?
-A proofread acts as a seal of approval by the editor, indicating that the book is ready to publish—and we believe that no book is ready to publish unless it has had at least two rounds of editing.
+A proofread acts as a seal of approval by the editor, indicating that the book is ready to publish.

-If your proofreader encounters multiple errors on every page, that’s a good indication that a more in-depth copy edit or line edit is appropriate.
-If you think your book is ready for a proofread and you haven’t worked with us before, send us a copy of your book for a free sample edit.
+If there are multiple errors on every page, that’s a good indication that a more in-depth copy edit or line edit is appropriate.
+If you think you need a proofread and you haven’t worked with us before, send us a copy of your book for a free sample proofread.
 We’ll look it over and let you know if we agree.

 What will we be looking for?

-On this final pass before publishing, we won’t be paying attention to sentence structure, readability, or flow.
+On this final pass before publishing, we won’t be paying attention to readability or flow.
 Here’s what we’ll be looking at:

 Spelling